Myster987/homelab/README.md

 ## Nodes setup

 I create VMs using instruction found in `terraform` module.
-Now I know MAC addresses of my VMs so I can reserve static IPs for them in my Homelab network.
+Because now I know MAC addresses of my nodes so I can reserve static IPs for them in my Homelab network.
-When it comes to raspberry pi just go to [talos factory](https://factory.talos.dev/) and select single-board computer, flash disk image on SD card or SSD if you have one and boot raspberry pi while it's connected to switch.
+When it comes to raspberry pi, just go to [talos factory](https://factory.talos.dev/) and select single-board computer, flash disk image on SD card or SSD if you have one and boot raspberry pi while it's connected to switch.
 I also change settings on port, so that my pi is only accepting traffic with my VLAN tag.